-Integrating the blogging concept into classrooms can promote academic success and help a teacher in many ways.
+Integrating the blogging concept into real or online classrooms can promote academic success and help a teacher in many ways.

 A teacher should blog.
-It’s so easy to create a blog for addressing the events occurring in classrooms.
-My blog can be accessed by parents and they are able to monitor the progress of their children.
+It’s so easy to create a blog for addressing the events occurring in real or online classrooms.
+Parents can access my blog, and they can monitor the progress of their children.
 Students, on the other hand, can access announcements from anywhere by reading the class blog.
 They don’t have to wait until you check in with them.

 All teachers should blog as it can cover any subject.
 I use a blog to store all my lessons and supplement the students with additional materials through blogs.
 It sure saves on photocopying.
 Both in the time it takes to do all that photocopying and the cost.
-More money to use on resources I need.
+More money to use on the resources I need.
 No more standing to wait for the photocopier to work or the copier is out of order!
 Plus, in this time of isolation due to the virus we cannot get to students easily anyway.

-Blogs in teaching can be used to organize assignments.
+I use my blog to organise assignments.
 For instance, posting homework online and listing due dates so that all the present and absent students can access the notification from anywhere.
-When a student comes back a week or so later they access the missed lessons and videos in class if they didn’t at home because they were too sick.
-Another student just has to show them where it is on the blog and away they go.
+When a student gets back to class or online classes, they obtain the missed lessons and videos.
+Another student may have to show them where it is on the blog, and away they go.
 If it’s an online class students can volunteer to conference on zoom or Skype with that student and show them where the items are on the blog.
 No more passing on wrong information and so easy for students to catch up anywhere.
 Plus you can leave pre-recorded videos of yourself on the blog for students who missed check-ins.

-Most bloggers create an interactive section for readers to leave their comments and present their concern on certain matters.
+Most bloggers create an interactive section for readers to leave their comments and present their concern on some issues.
 Like any blogger, a teacher may create a comments section to receive feedback from parents.
 I find that discussions between students and the teacher are enhanced through such links as well.
-I also keep the website private and the students and parents have a password to access it.
-[You just don’t know who is out there].
+I also keep the website private, so my students and parents have a password to access it.
+[You don’t know who is out there].

 An instructor may create student blogs to teach about online publishing, writing styles and techniques, and proper use of the internet.
-Teachers should blog so we can teach our students to create their own blogs around the subject they are learning?
-This will help in building a better future career for students.
+Teachers should blog so we can teach our students to create their blogs around the subject they are learning?
+This approach will help in building a better future career for students.
 Students can build their own individual blogs around a project assigned to them for the term.

-Blogs provide a larger audience where students are able to post their work and create an avenue for them to receive feedback and gain self-improvement by contributions on a blog through comments.
-Learners can be focused more on their learning process and emphasize their target results instead of pleasing the audience: teachers and parents.
+Blogs provide a broader audience where students can post their work and create an avenue for them to receive feedback and gain self-improvement by contributions on a blog through comments.
+Learners can be focused more on their learning process and emphasise their target results instead of pleasing the audience: teachers and parents.

 With this tremendous change in methods of teaching, students interact more with internet accessories: tablets, computers, smartphones, and video chats software.
 Technology helps in motivating students to learn and reinforce the learning concepts.
 So, teachers, why not use it!